-- If we are to meet the challenges of sustainability, the role of the building professional must change radically. - Instead of drifting away from good initial intentions, projects must converge onto good in-use outcomes. - This needs routine follow-through, assessment, review + reflection, to close feedback loops + initiate virtuous circles. - It needs leadership, not increased amounts of bureaucracy. - Building performance in use needs to become an independent knowledge domain, to support and challenge - properly resourced in the public interest.
+- If we are to meet the challenges of sustainability, the role of the building professional must change radically. - Instead of drifting away from good initial intentions, projects must converge onto good in-use outcomes. - This needs routine follow-through, assessment, review and reflection, to close feedback loops & initiate virtuous circles. - It needs leadership, not increased amounts of bureaucracy. - Building performance in use needs to become an independent knowledge domain, to support and challenge properly resourced in the public interest.

-It's too important to leave to the construction industry!
+It's about everything - not just energy and carbon It's far too important to leave to the construction industry.